OllyButters/puma/README.md

 Puma has been running for a couple of years and has been funded by a few different sources, of particular note are:
+- Nuffield Foundataion Summer Research placement.
 - D2K, University of Bristol.
-- Nuffied Foundataion Summer Research placement.
 - CLOSER.
-- D2K, Newcatle University.
+- D2K, Newcastle University.